RushikeshPatil08/Intellect_API_Assignment/README.md

 -To run the 3 API's togetherly run the testng.xml file.

 //Run the API seperately.
--TO run the API seperately run the seperate test file of the API.
+-To run the API seperately run the seperate test file of the API.

 Note:
 -We are validating the below parameter